Georges Dumézil: Retirement

 Dumézil retired from teaching in 1968, but nevertheless continued a vigorous program of research and writing until his death.
 He would eventually become proficient in more than 40 languages, including all branches of the Indo-European languages, most languages of the Caucasus, and indigenous languages of the Americas (most notably Quechuan).
 Dumézil is credited with having saved the Ubykh language from extinction.
-His magnum opus, Mythe et epopee, published in three volumes (1968-1973) provides a thorough overview of the trifunctional ideology of Indo-European mythology.
+His magnum opus, Mythe et épopée, published in three volumes (1968-1973) provides a thorough overview of the trifunctional ideology of Indo-European mythology.
 In 1974, Dumézil would earn the Prix Paul Valery for this work.

-Dumézil research has been credited with being largely responsible for the revival of Indo-European studies and comparative mythology in the latter part of the 20th century.
+Dumézil's research has been credited with being largely responsible for the revival of Indo-European studies and comparative mythology in the latter part of the 20th century.
 He was generally regarded as the world's foremost expert on the comparative study of Indo-European mythology.
 From the late 1960s towards the end of his life, Dumézil's research came to be widely celebrated in the United States, where many of his works on Indo-European mythology were translated into English and published.
 Additional works inspired by Dumézil's theories were also published in the United States by scholars such as Jaan Puhvel, C. Scott Littleton, Donald J. Ward, Udo Strutynski and Dean A. Miller.
 Many of these scholars were associated with the University of California, Los Angeles (UCLA).

-Dumézil was made an Honorary Professor of the College de France in 1969, and became a Member of the Académie des Inscriptions et Belles-Lettres in 1970.
+Dumézil was made an Honorary Professor of the Collège de France in 1969, and became a Member of the Académie des Inscriptions et Belles-Lettres in 1970.
 Dumézil was a visiting professor at UCLA in 1971.
 He was elected to the highly prestigious Académie Française in 1975.
-His election to Académie Française was sponsored by Lévi-Strauss, who gave him the welcoming address.
+His election to the Académie Française was sponsored by Lévi-Strauss, who gave him the welcoming address.
 Dumézil was also an Associate Member of the Royal Academy of Science, Letters and Fine Arts of Belgium, Corresponding Member of the Austrian Academy of Sciences, Honorary Member of the Royal Irish Academy, Honorary Fellow of the Royal Anthropological Institute of Great Britain and Ireland, and the recipient of honorary doctorates from the universities of Uppsala, Istanbul, Berne and Liège.
 He was an Officer of the Legion of Honor.

 In the 1970s and 1980s, Dumézil vigorously continued with research and publishing, and devoted himself particularly to the study of the Indo-European components in Ossetian and Scythian mythology.
 The much awaited third edition of his Mitra-Varuna was published in 1977.
 He received the Prix mondial Cino Del Duca in 1984.

 In his later years, Dumézil became a visible figure in French society, and was frequently interviewed and cited in the public press.
 His theories on Indo-European society were celebrated by Nouvelle Droite figures such as Alain de Benoist, Michel Poniatowski and Jean Haudry, but Dumézil was careful to distance himself from them.
 Dumézil openly identified with the political right, but always presented his works as apolitical, and had many friends and admirers on the left, such as Michel Foucault.